 I found Foodamentalists via the Foods You Can website, there’s a treasure trove of goodies to be found on there along with the Intolerance Test Kits that I did myself back in July…and boy am I glad and I did!
-More about that can be read here [opens new window]
+More about that can be read here in my Diary of an Intolerant Mum [opens new window]

 Anyway!
 Back to the delicious doughnuts.
 These are so simple to make the dough, it’s not unlike making a biscuit dough, you cut out the circles, I used a 7cm round cutter and then used a 2cm cutter to make the hole.
 Ooh, and for the record, I used Coconut Collaborative’s yogurt to make these doughnut, not sure if it made a difference to the taste, but they certainly tasted delicious.